rustfoundation/foundation.rust-lang.org/news/community-grantee-spotlight-sebastian-thiel.md

 > ### *The Rust Foundation Community Grants Program is made possible by AWS, Huawei, and Google.
 Learn more about the program &nbsp;*[*<u>here</u>*](https://foundation.rust-lang.org/grants)*.&nbsp;*
 >
-> ### *If your organization is interested in supporting the Rust Foundation's Community Grants Program, we'd love to hear from you\!
+> ### *If your organization is interested in supporting the program, we'd love to hear from you\!
 Please reach out to us at [grants@rustfoundation.org](mailto:grants@rustfoundation.org) to inquire about donation/support options.&nbsp;*